wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Using super block tags while allowing the same tag be used in different way groups and even in the same way

 This paper proposes skewed compressed cache, a compressed cache design that features skewed set and way selection.
 The paper identifies three major challenges of designing a compressed cache architecture.
 The first challenge is to store compressed blocks compacted in the fixed size physical slot.
 Since compressed block sizes could vary significantly